|

 Consists of photographs of Daingerfield, Texas (1913-1970), and includes

-photographs of the Old Hughes Furnace (undated) and of Governor Colquitt's mansion (ca.
+photographs of the Old Hughes Furnace (undated) and of Governor Colquitt's

-1900).
+mansion (ca. 1900).

-northeast Texas.
+mining area of northeast Texas.

 Dallam County, Texas

-Photograph collection, 1898-1935
+Photograph Collection, 1898-1935

 23 copy prints, 33 copy negatives